drflorianberger/TopicsInPhysics/book/week3/chemo.md

 ---
 ```

 It is possible to calculate the waiting time distribution and other quantities such as the thermodynamical efficiency for these chemomechanical cycles.
-However the real chllange is to connect them to experimental data.
+However, the real challenge is to connect them to experimental data.

 In the following, we consider a very simple cycle with one state.